isabella232/browser-console-test/README.md

 #### Naming result files for the tests

 We need to somehow identify each test on bulk tests and also for naming purposes in single tests.
-For that purpose we use `URL_ID_PATTERN` inside `app_config.py` which will be used as a RegExp pattern to extract an *id* from a given url.
-The default value can be used inside NPR for extracting a unique id from our CMS generated urls.
+For that purpose we use `URL_ID_PATTERN` inside `app_config.py` which will be used as a RegExp pattern to extract an **identifier** from a given url.
+The default value can be used inside NPR for extracting a unique identifier from our CMS generated urls.

 You can override this behavior by changing the `URL_ID_PATTERN` directly on the `app_config.py` or if you do not want to change code for that configuration, you can create `local_settings.py` to override the behavior for a given test run. `local_settings.py` is ignored by git.

-If a pattern is not detected on the url for simple tests a formatted timestamp of the executed will be used to name the output files, for bulk tests the line number will be used for screenshot names.
+If a pattern is not detected on the url for simple tests a formatted timestamp of the execution will be used to name the output files, for bulk tests the line number will be used for screenshot filenames if needed.